gracious-tech/copy.church/src/articles/biblical-ministry-funding/index.md

 <img src='./diagram_temple.svg' alt="Sacrifices go from Israelites to God to priests">

-Paul isn't saying that we follow Levitical Law today; just that the biblical model for funding ministry is consistent and hasn't changed.
+Paul isn't saying that we follow Levitical law today; just that the biblical model for funding ministry is consistent and hasn't changed.
 This is how churches have been funded for thousands of years and is still the case today:

 <img src='./diagram_church.svg' alt="Offerings go from church regulars to God to the pastor">